 Piano proficiency is required of all majors.
-Requirements for minimum proficiency must be completed prior to application for upper division standing in the student's major performing area.
+Requirements for minimum proficiency must be completed prior to the student's pre-recital jury.

 All students pursuing music degree programs will participate in a departmental music organization during each quarter in residence.
 Students whose performance area is voice will sing in a choir.
-Those whose performance area is instrumental will play in either the band or orchestra.
+Those whose performance area is in winds or percussion will play in the band; string students will play in the orchestra.
 Keyboard majors may substitute up to six quarters in accompanying practicum and approved small ensemble activities toward the fulfillment of this requirement.

 The department lists a number of requirements for its majors which must be met without credit.
 These include concert and recital attendance, and performance classes.
-Detailed information regarding these and other requirements is included in A Guidebook for Students and Teachers, available at the music office.
+Detailed information regarding these and other requirements is included in A Handbook for Students and Teachers, available at the music office.